 Addressing COVID-19 Outliers in BVARs with Stochastic Volatility

-The COVID-19 pandemic has led to enormous movements in economic data that strongly affect parameters and forecasts obtained from standard VARs.
-One way to address these issues is to model extreme observations as random shifts in the stochastic volatility (SV) of VAR residuals.
-Specifically, we propose VAR models with outlier-augmented SV that combine transitory and persistent changes in volatility.
-The resulting density forecasts for the COVID-19 period are much less sensitive to outliers in the data than standard VARs.
-Evaluating forecast performance over the last few decades, we find that outlier-augmented SV schemes do at least as well as a conventional SV model.
-Predictive Bayes factors indicate that our outlier-augmented SV model provides the best data fit for the period since the pandemic’s outbreak, as well as for earlier subsamples of relatively high volatility.
+The COVID-19 pandemic has led to enormous data movements that strongly affect parameters and forecasts from standard VARs.
+To address these issues, we propose VAR models with outlier-augmented stochastic volatility (SV) that combine transitory and persistent changes in volatility.
+The resulting density forecasts are much less sensitive to outliers in the data than standard VARs.
+Predictive Bayes factors indicate that our outlier-augmented SV model provides the best data fit for the pandemic period, as well as for earlier subsamples of relatively high volatility.
 In historical forecasting, outlier-augmented SV schemes fare at least as well as a conventional SV model.

 Keywords: Bayesian VARs, stochastic volatility, outliers, pandemics, forecasts